redpwn/pow/README.md

 ## Install

-To download, cache, and execute an appropriate binary to solve a PoW challenge in a single command, use:
+To download, cache, and execute a binary to solve a PoW challenge in a single command, use:
 ```sh
 curl -sSfL https://pwn.red/pow | sh -s challenge
 ```